Ass Burgers: Production

 One idea suggested was that Stan's parents remained separated and the show continues as normal; Parker and Stone rejected it as it would involve less Randy, one of their favorite characters on the show.
 Another idea would have involved Stan attempting to get his parents back together throughout the course of the second half of the season, in a serialized fashion.
 As they continued pitching ideas, the duo found themselves more focused on the drama of the situation, rather than the comedy.
 Finding themselves constantly stuck on ideas, they decided there was no choice but to "reset" and make everything normal again.
 Parker noted that South Park, throughout its run, has been a cartoon comedy and he believed it should stay that way.
 One idea suggested made the idea of resetting sad; staff writer Vernon Chatman suggested playing "Landslide" again as things return to normal.

-Stone later commented that although there was no choice, he disliked the idea of returning things to normal, as he felt viewers had made an emotional connection to "You're Growing Old" and simply "resetting" would be unsatisfying, story-wise.
+Stone later commented that although there was no choice, he disliked the idea of returning things to normal, as he felt viewers had made an emotional connection to "You're Getting Old" and simply "resetting" would be unsatisfying, story-wise.
 He felt as though the ending of the episode — in which Stan decides to accept that things are now different, only to be followed by everything returning to normal — was an acceptable conclusion, considering how it appears to trump traditional sitcom conventions, only to embrace them moments later.